michaelshore93/stock_query/README.md

 Uses a REST API to query Quandl's database for select stocks (the ones that are not premium-restricted), writes the data to a SQLite database, and generates charts in Excel.
 You must use Python 3.

-My recommendation is to type the following into Terminal before running the program (name venv whatever you want or use none at all):
+My recommendation is to type the following into Terminal before running the program (name venv whatever you want or use no virtual environment at all):

 virtualenv --no-site-packages venv